 Looking to sell your business?
 Thinking about how to prepare your exit strategy and achieve the maximum valuation?
-You’ve ended up in the right corner of the internet because we will outline how you can best prepare for precisely these things.
+You’re in the right place as at Blue Rocket, we can outline how you can best prepare for precisely these things.

 However, this is not meant as a quick fix turnaround to help sell your business overnight.
-These preparations should be undergone several years ahead of your anticipated sale date if possible.
+The preparations outlined below should start at the very least a couple of years ahead of your anticipated sale date if possible.
 Essentially, as with most things, the longer you can give yourself to prepare, the better the outcome.

 1. Know your objectives